kushalk173-sc/351-final/README.md

 **Reduction**: Showing one problem can be transformed into another.

 ---

-### Additional Questions:
+#### Selection Sort
-1. **Selection Sort**: Why is selection sort preferred for small data sets?
+1. **Why is selection sort preferred for small data sets?**
+   - Selection sort is simple to understand and implement.
+For small data sets, the quadratic time complexity does not significantly impact performance.

+#### Radix Sort
-2. **Radix Sort**: How would you modify Radix Sort to handle variable-length strings?
+2. **How would you modify Radix Sort to handle variable-length strings?**
+   - Pad the shorter strings with a special character (e.g., '\0') that is smaller than any other character in the set.
+This ensures that shorter strings are sorted correctly relative to longer strings.

+#### Bucket Sort
-3. **Bucket Sort**: How does the distribution of input data affect the choice of buckets?
+3. **How does the distribution of input data affect the choice of buckets?**
+   - The choice of buckets should reflect the distribution of the input data.
+If data is uniformly distributed, evenly sized buckets are ideal.
+If data is skewed, adjusting bucket sizes to handle different densities can improve efficiency.

+#### Master Theorem
-4. **Master Theorem**: How would the recurrence relation change for a problem divided into three parts instead of two?
+4. **How would the recurrence relation change for a problem divided into three parts instead of two?**
+   - The recurrence relation would change to T(n) = 3T(n/3) + Θ(n).
+The analysis using the Master Theorem would then follow the same steps, comparing the complexity of the divide step to the combined complexity of the recursive calls.

+#### Graph Algorithms
-5. **Graph Algorithms**: Explain the differences between using adjacency lists and adjacency matrices for graph representation.
+5. **Explain the differences between using adjacency lists and adjacency matrices for graph representation.**
+   - **Adjacency List**:
+     - Space Complexity: O(V + E).
+     - Efficient for sparse graphs.
+     - Faster for iterating over neighbors of a vertex.
+   - **Adjacency Matrix**:
+     - Space Complexity: O(V²).
+     - Efficient for dense graphs.
+     - Faster for checking the presence of an edge between two vertices.